section-engineering-education/engineering-education/articles/random-search/index.md

 **min_samples_leaf.** The minimum count of data points that can be stored in a leaf node.

 **bootstrap.** To sample data points, the bootstrap sampling method is used.
 Sampling may be carried out with or without replacement.
 Sampling with replacement can be described as when a sample is selected from a random population, then returned to the population.
+If ` bootstrap = True ` sampling is carried out randomly with replacement.
+If  ` bootstrap = False `, sampling is without replacement.

 ### Random Search Implementation